vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/IDE Configuration/External Script Editor Resets.md

 1. Change the **external script editor** setting.
 1. Close Unity and the Unity Hub.
 1. Relaunch the Hub and Unity as normal.

+If this still doesn't work, restart your computer and try again.